Register your child in one of our excellent Kindergarten programs and spark your child's appetite for lifelong learning!

 - Complete the Student Registration Form.
 Your choice of morning or afternoon classes, if available, is not guaranteed.

-- Take the completed form to your designated school.
+- Take the completed form to your designated school, even if you intend to pursue a boundary exemption for your Kindergarten child.
 Registration forms will be accepted starting January 6, 2014.

 - Bring your child’s birth certificate so school personnel can make a copy, as required by Alberta Education.